creativetimofficial/ct-argon-design-system-pro/README.md

 ![alt text](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/argon-design-system-pro/opt_adsp_thumbnail.jpg "Argon Design System PRO")

-Start your development with **[Argon Design  System PRO](http://demos.creative-tim.com/argon-design-system-pro/index.html)**.
+Start your development with a **Premium Argon Design System for Bootstrap 4**.
 It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.

-Now will help you create a clean and simple website that is a perfect fit for today's black design.
-It is built using the 12 column grid system, with components designed to fit together perfectly.
-It makes use of bold colours, beautiful typography, clear photography and spacious arrangements.

-## Complex Documentation
+**Fully Coded Components**

+Argon Design System PRO is built with over 1200 individual components, 43 sections and 17 example pages giving you the freedom of choosing and combining.
+All components can take variations in color, that you can easily modify using SASS files.<br/>
+You will save a lot of time going from prototyping to full-functional code because all elements are implemented.
+This Design System is coming with prebuilt examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.
+Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.
+You can view all components [here](https://demos.creative-tim.com/argon-design-system-pro/index.html#basic-elements).

+**Core re-built from scratch**

+Start your development with a Premium Argon Design System for Bootstrap 4.
+Argon is a completly new product built on our newest re-built from scratch framework structure that is meant to make our products more intuitive, more adaptive and, needless to say, so much easier to customize.
+Let Argon amaze you with its cool features and build tools and get your project to a whole new level.
+It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.

+**Fully coded components**

+**Argon Design System PRO** is built with over 1100 individual components, giving you the freedom of choosing and combining.
+All components can take variations in color, that you can easily modify using Sass files.
+You will save a lot of time going from prototyping to full-functional code because all elements are implemented.
+This Design System is coming with pre-built examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.
+Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.

+**Complex Documentation**

 Each element is well presented in a very complex documentation.
-You can read more about the idea behind this design system [here](http://demos.creative-tim.com/argon-design-system-pro/docs/1.0/getting-started/overview.html).
-You can check the components [here](http://demos.creative-tim.com/argon-design-system-pro/docs/1.0/components/alerts.html) and the foundation [here](http://demos.creative-tim.com/argon-design-system-pro/docs/1.0/foundation/colors.html).
+You can read more about the idea behind this design system [here](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/getting-started/overview.html).
+You can check the components [here](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/components/alerts.html) and the foundation [here](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/foundation/colors.html).

+**Example Pages**

+If you want to get inspiration or just show something directly to your clients, you can jump start your development with our pre-built [example pages](https://demos.creative-tim.com/argon-design-system-pro/examples/about-us.html).
+You will be able to quickly set up the basic structure for your web project.

 ## Bootstrap 4 Support

 Argon Design System PRO is built on top of the much awaited Bootstrap 4.
 This makes starting a new project very simple.
 It also provides benefits if you are already working on a Bootstrap 4 project; you can just import the Argon Design System PRO style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

 ## Table of contents